On the conductor of cohomological transforms: Examples and applications

 for all $x\in \Fp$, provided $\chi_1\not=1$: indeed, by the trace formula and the proper base change theorem, it is enough to show that $T^0_{\sheaf{K}}(\sheaf{L}_{\chi_1(Y(Y+1))})= T^2_{\sheaf{K}}(\sheaf{L}_{\chi_1(Y(Y+1))})=0$ in that case.
 The former is true by Lemma~\ref{lm-tensor}, and the latter because the fiber above $x\in \bar{\Ff}_p$ is

 (since $\chi_1\not=1$, this can only be non-zero if the second tensor factor is ramified at $0$ and $-1$, but it is in fact always unramified at $0$.)

 The kernel $\sheaf{K}$ is not of the type considered in Theorem~\ref{th-conductor}.
-However, it is easy to adapt the proof of this result to derive an analogue for Kummer sheaves.
-These we define in general in analogy with Definition~\ref{def-as}: for a multiplicative $\ell$-adic character of $\Fq^{\times}$, if $f\in\Fq(X,Y)$ is a rational function, $U$ the open set where the numerator and denominator are both non-zero, with $j\,:\, U\injecte \Aa^2$ the open immersion, and if $f_U\,:\, U\lra \Gg_m$ is the associated morphism, then we define
+However, it is easy to adapt the proof of this result to derive an analogue for multiplicative characters.
+These we define in general in analogy with Definition~\ref{def-as}: